operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/migration.md

     - update
 ```

+##### Updating your ServiceAccount

+New Ansible projects come with a ServiceAccount `controller-manager` in `config/rbac/service_account.yaml`.
+Your project's RoleBinding and ClusterRoleBinding subjects, and Deployment's `spec.template.spec.serviceAccountName`
+that reference a ServiceAccount already refer to this new name.
+When you run `make deploy`,
+your project's name will be prepended to `controller-manager`, making it unique within a namespace,
+much like your old `deploy/service_account.yaml`.
+If you wish to use the old ServiceAccount,
+make sure to update all RBAC bindings and your manager Deployment.

 ### Configuring your Operator

 If your existing project has customizations in `deploy/operator.yaml`, they need to be ported to